Wolfmother: Musical style and critical reception

 Upon the release of their debut album, Wolfmother received comparisons to influential hard rock and heavy metal bands of the 1960s and 1970s, particularly Led Zeppelin, Black Sabbath, and Blue Cheer.
+More contemporary comparisons have included Roadkit and White, The White Stripes, The Darkness, and Queens of the Stone Age.
+Similarly, the vocals of frontman Andrew Stockdale have been compared stylistically to those of Led Zeppelin frontman Robert Plant, Black Sabbath's Ozzy Osbourne, The Who vocalist Roger Daltrey, and Jack White of The White Stripes.
 AskMen went as far as to rank the band as the second top Led Zeppelin "rip-off" band.
-Other more contemporary comparisons have included Roadkit and White, The White Stripes, The Darkness, and Queens of the Stone Age.
-Similarly, the vocals of frontman Andrew Stockdale have been compared stylistically to those of Led Zeppelin frontman Robert Plant, Black Sabbath's Ozzy Osbourne, The Who vocalist Roger Daltrey, and Jack White of The White Stripes.
 Many of these comparisons to other bands continued in reviews for Cosmic Egg, New Crown, and Victorious.

 Despite these comparisons to other artists, Wolfmother was praised by the majority of commentators – aggregating website Metacritic reports a normalised rating of 76, indicating "generally favourable reviews", with 18 of the 22 included critical reviews categorised as positive.
 Many elements of the band's music on their debut album were praised by critics, including the psychedelic subject matter of the lyrics, the interplay between each member of the band, and the combination of classic and modern elements.
-However, some commentators criticised the album for its derivative nature, claiming that it offered no originality to the genre.
 Critical reception to Cosmic Egg was less positive, with Metacritic reporting a normalised rating of 65 and many critics noting a lack of invention or progression on the album.